andersonb97/RockinRobin/README.md

 #### Clean Stocks Data

 The stock data is fairly cleaned based of the pull that I did.
 During the pull I removed any rows containing strings (stock splits).
 However, there are some duplicates in the data so it is necessary for me to remove duplicates.
-In addition, I change the date into a format consistent with the date data that I collected from Twitter.
+In addition, I change the date into a format consistent with the date data that I collected from Twitter

 ```python